Xunnamius/hashnav/Docs/Documentation.md

 	hashNav.triggerEvent();

 ####Notes
 * Use the [triggerEvent()](#PMI-triggerEvent "Jump to it!") method whenever you [register a new observer](#PMI-registerObserver "Jump to it") (or after you're finished registering all your observers or initializing a page -- much more efficient, an example is below).
 This is required because most modern browsers fire their native `onhashchange` event before the HashNav object is allowed to fully initialize.
-So when your visitors land on your site using a hash URI and you don't call [triggerEvent()](#PMI-triggerEvent "Jump to it!"), it'll be as if the hash never fired!
-To better understand the problem, try the following example code out on your own page.
+So when your visitors land on your site using a hash URI and you don't call [triggerEvent()](#PMI-triggerEvent "Jump to it!"), it'll be as if the hash never changed!
+To better understand the problem, try the below example code out on your own page.

 * This stipulation also applies to [DOM element observers](#DMI-observe "Jump to it!") as well.

+* **WARNING:** Calling [triggerEvent()](#PMI-triggerEvent "Jump to it!") is nothing to scoff at!
+In fact, it's pretty dangerous, and can lead to some serious bugs if used incorrectly (most often, it'll cause observers to fire multiple times -- even ones that wouldn't normally fire under the circumstances -- which you might or might not desire).
+Be careful!

 ####Examples
 	//First Time Visitor: URI = #!/home&&slideshow=slide5